GW2ToolBelt/GW2ML/docs/changelog/latest.md

-### 2.2.1
+### 2.2.2

-_Released 2022 Aug 25_
+_Released 2022 Aug 27_

 #### Fixes

-- Clearing a `MumbleLink` instance that wraps a custom `ByteBuffer` does now properly zeroes the buffer's content.
+- Removed instance caching to resolve issues with closing of cached instances.
-- The server address is now parsed using network byte order.
+- The byte order is now properly reset after parsing the server address.